Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 He gagged.
 Mezzanotte meowed and scratched his thigh.
 Was this better?
 Worse?
 Was she close?

-Quivering on a whimper, she tightened her knees around him and moaned his name.
+She tightened her knees around him and moaned.
 Every time he pulled back to breathe, her hips bucked for him to come back.

 This was it.
 He knew it.
 All the writings he’d studied.
 The illustrations.
-It didn’t make sense, but hearing her moan his name made all the sense in the world.
+It didn’t make sense, but hearing her call out his name made all the sense in the world.

 If you were to ask him, he didn’t know why he kept her in his mouth when she came.
-Maybe because it was his and her first, together, and he didn’t want to disappoint her by pulling back.
-He might’ve also wanted to taste it.
+Maybe because it was their first time together and he didn’t want to disrespect her by pulling back.
+He also might’ve wanted to taste it.
 He was experimenting, after all.
-He couldn’t say he hated the taste if he’d never tried it before.
+He couldn’t say he hated the taste if he’d never tried it.

-But he did spit it out afterwards.
-He had to make sure none of it stayed inside him.
-He couldn’t contextualize it in a healthy way yet.
+He did spit it out afterwards.
+He had to make sure none of it stayed inside him, as he couldn’t contextualize it in a healthy way yet.
 Maybe later, when he had a few more tastes of her.

 After cumming, she rightfully collapsed, arms shaking to keep herself vertical.
-Her head sagged as she panted back her hot breath.
 Mezzanotte, all too curious, jumped onto her thigh and sniffed her.

-“Did I do that right?” he asked, trying to push his cat away.
+“Did I do okay?”
+Vincenzo asked, trying to push his cat away.

-Without the words to answer him, she took him by the jaw and kissed him.
+Without the words to answer him, Sylvia took him by the jaw and kissed him.
 Even when he’d done such a dirty act.
 She must’ve been more adventurous than he was.

 Trying to keep up with her, he used his dirty hand and went to touch himself.
 It was still warm there.